pbuckner/x-plane_plugins/XPython/docs/source/development/xlua_transition.rst

 and sim events.

-The X-Plane SDK supports all of these actions of course, but as it's designed for a C/C++ programmmer it has not been simplified for typical use of an aircraft.
+The X-Plane SDK supports all of these actions of course, but as it's designed for a C/C++ programmer it has not been simplified for typical use of an aircraft.

 With XPPython3, we include a module (``easy_python``) that, together with some addition tools, mimics the Xlua interface.
 It provides the same